ChainAgnostic/CAIPs/CAIPs/caip-282.md

 ## Privacy Considerations

 Any form of wallet discoverability must alwasys take in consideration wallet fingerprinting that can happen by malicious webpages or extensions that attempt to capture user information.
-Wallet Providers can abstain from publishing `announceWallet` messages on every page load and wait for incoming `promptWallet` messages.
-Yet this opens the possibility for race conditions where Wallet Providers could be initialized after the `promptWallet` message was published and therefore be undiscoverable.
+Wallet Providers can abstain from publishing "Announce" messages on every page load and wait for incoming "Prompt" messages.
+Yet this opens the possibility for race conditions where Wallet Providers could be initialized after the "Prompt" message was published and therefore be undiscoverable.
 It is recommended that Wallet Providers offer this more "private connect" feature that users only enable optionally, rather than set by default.

 ## Backwards Compatibility

 It's important to note that existing blockchain ecosystems already have standards that overlap with the scope of this standard and backwards-compatibility must be considered for a smooth adoption by both wallet and application developers.

 For the EIP155 (Ethereum) ecosystem there are already interfaces for the discoverability of browser wallets through either legacy `window.ethereum` or [EIP-6963][eip-6963] events.
-These existing mechanisms should be supported in parallel in order to receive incoming requests either through this new messaging interface or legacy ones.
+These existing mechanisms should be supported in parallel without conflict with this new discovery interface.

 Similarly the Solana and BIP122 (Bitcoin) ecosystems have used similar patterns around `window.solana` and `window.bitcoin` respectively plus the wallet-standard events.
-Yet these can also be supported in parallel without conflict with this new messaging interface.
+Yet these can also be supported in parallel without conflict with this new discovery interface.

-The WalletData exposed in this messaging interface is also compatible with EIP-6963 events and wallet-standard events therefore Wallet Providers can re-use the same identifiers and assets already being used in these existing integrations.
+The WalletData exposed in this messaging interface is also compatible with EIP-6963 and wallet-standard interfaces therefore Wallet Providers can re-use the same identifiers and assets already being used in these existing integrations.

 ## Links